How do you react when you’ve misplaced your mobile device?

 “They change the way we live, work, play, and interact with each other,” said Matthew Schuyler, CHIRO of Hilton, “but we’re all still trying to figure out how best to use these devices.”

-As you think through the potential benefits for your business, here are seven insanely logical reasons why an Employee App makes sense.
+As you think through the potential benefits, here are seven insanely logical reasons why an employee app makes sense for your workplace.

 No. 1: Most employees are on the go

 They can be called different names.
 Remote.
 Deskless.
 Dispersed.
-Front line.
+Frontline workers.
 Here’s another way to describe them: Your employees.
+And they need support.

 “It’s just especially difficult to reach people who aren’t sitting in front of a computer,” said Carey Peterson, the Director of Internal Communications at Sutter Health.
 “So, we really needed to reach employees where they’re at—and that’s their smartphones.”

-An Employee App engages workers on their terms, so they feel more connected, more informed, and can do their jobs more effectively.
+An app can reach employees on their terms, so they feel more connected, more engaged, more informed, and can do their jobs more effectively.
 In a way, you’re letting them choose their own adventure.
 Or maybe better yet, you’re allowing them to participate in the company adventure.

 No. 2: Cut through the noise

-This helps explain why employees can reflexively tune out the company communication that does reach them.
+This helps explain why employees can reflexively tune out the company news that does reach them.
 Or they struggle valiantly to keep up with the flood of information.
 The impact can be devastating.
-One study found that once you’re derailed from a task, it takes nearly 25 minutes to get back on track.
+One study found that once you’re derailed from a task, it takes nearly 25 minutes for a team member to get back on track.

-An Employee App isn’t about just adding another information channel.
+An employee app isn’t about just adding another information channel.
 Instead, it lowers the noise volume by pulling together information silos into a single source of streamlined, relevant content.
-It’s a life preserver for those employees sinking in a sea of information.
+It’s a life preserver for those employees sinking in a sea of information in the digital workplace.

 No. 3: Employees feel happy, not frustrated